Pod Security Policies(PSP)

 Cloud providers can have Metadata Servers which expose critical information, for example GCP or AWS.

-For this task we assume that there is a Metadata Server at 1.1.1.1
+For this task we assume that there is a Metadata Server at 1.1.1.1 .

-You can test connection to that IP using nc -v 1.1.1.1 53
+You can test connection to that IP using nc -v 1.1.1.1 53 .

-which restricts all egress traffic to that IP.
+Create a NetworkPolicy named metadata-serverIn Namespace default which restricts all egress traffic to that IP.

-The NetworkPolicy should only affect Pods with label trust=nope
+The NetworkPolicy should only affect Pods with label trust=nope.

 1 | apiVersion: networking.k8s.io/v1 |